sealingtech/kubernetes_training/docs/Using Kubernetes.md

 dbtraining   1         1         1            1           7m
 ```

 We can see the replicaset with the command kubectl get replicaset.
 Here we see the desired number of pods that are desired, current, ready.
+One of the fundamental concepts of Kubernetes is you never tell Kubernetes how to get to where it needs to go, you specify a desired value and Kubernetes figures out how to get there.
+These values tell you what you specified and how well Kubernetes is doing reaching that desired value.

 Run the command: